unconst/MACH/README.md

 ## Motivation

 Depth is good, but deeper networks increasingly suffer from ’gradient locking’  if  the  network  is  required to update synchronously [1] [2] [4].
 This issue can be avoided using depth-wise model parallelism, where sections of the network train independently.
 This, however, creates delayed  gradients [5] which affect convergence when component depth exceed a certain size.

-The proposal investigates a new class of neural network architecture which is composed of many sequentially connected sub-components each training asynchronously and distilling knowledge from their child.
+The research investigates a new class of neural network architecture which is composed of many sequentially connected sub-components each training asynchronously and distilling knowledge from their child.
 We hypothesize that this can be used to train arbitrarily deep neural networks.

 The resulting model is, by its nature, a distilled versions of itself thus immediately usable in a production environment at reduced computational cost.
 Finally, the approach is well suited to an internet-wide environment making p2p training a potential avenue for future research.

 For a deeper description read the [research](https://www.overleaf.com/read/fvyqcmybsgfj) or join the proj-mach on slack.

 ---